 - Photos should be similar to the photos taken for passports or state identification cards.

 Welcome to Augmented Reality

 The field of augmented reality (AR) is rapidly developing both in academia (with two conferences in the top 20 venues of human-computer interaction) and industry (e.g., related to Facebook’s Metaverse plan).
-I hope you will enjoy learning different aspects of AR in this course!
+I hope you will enjoy learning different aspects of AR and developing AR apps in this course!